Module 17 of 21 · Practice-Strategy

 17.5 Zero trust and microsegmentation

 Zero trust is a security model, not a product.
-The NIST SP 800-207 definition states that "no implicit trust is granted to assets or user accounts based solely on their physical or network location."
+NIST SP 800-207 centres the idea that trust should not be granted just because a user or device is inside a particular network location or owned by the organisation.
 A device inside the corporate network perimeter is not trusted by virtue of being inside.
 Every access request, regardless of source, is authenticated, authorised, and verified against policy before being granted.

 Microsegmentation extends this to east-west (internal) traffic.
 In a microsegmented environment, workloads can only communicate with the specific other workloads they are authorised to reach, even if they are on the same physical host or subnet.
 This contains lateral movement: if one workload is compromised, the blast radius is limited by what that workload is permitted to reach from its own segment.